CGA-TOOP/TOOP17/README.md

 ```
 void turnSensorSetup()  //This should be called in setup() to calibrate your robot.
 void turnSensorReset() //This resets the starting point for measuring a turn.
-void turn SensorUpdate()  //This reads the gyro and updates the heading.
+void turnSensorUpdate()  //This reads the gyro and updates the heading.
 ```

 ## Putting it all together